-Summer is a great time to get a new pet!
+How To Keep Your Dog Cool This Summer.
+It is a great time to get a new pet!
 You can avoid snow, ice and rain which is difficult during potty training.
-However the weather can often times be extremely hot so you have to be careful to keep your pets hydrated especially when they are outdoors.
+However, the weather can often times be extremely hot, so you have to be careful to keep your pets hydrated especially when they are outdoors.
 I thought I would share with you some tips of how to keep your dog cool this summer.
-Of course our number one tip for new dog owners is to use the puppy crate training schedule.
+Of course, our number one tip for new dog owners is to use the puppy crate training schedule.
 I swear by this method for new puppy owners.

 Keeping your dogs hydrated during the summer is so important.
 Provide shade for your pets when they are outdoors and lots of water.
-Check out these summer tips for new pet parents and check out the tips below.
-Remember your pet can’t “tell you” when they are thirsty but during the potty training process you have to limit water until your pet can control his urination.
+Check out the tips below.
+Remember your pet can’t “tell you” When they are thirsty but during the potty-training process you have to limit water until your pet can control his urination.
 This is a tricky time for new pet owners.
 If you use the puppy crate training schedule it will help with this process.
-If you take your dog out for walk in the summer they are going to need additional water.
+If you take your dog out for walk in the summer, they are going to need additional water.
 Each day your dog should consume two bowls of water to remain hydrated.

 How to Keep Your Dog Cool This Summer